-There was no investment securities available for sale with an allowance for credit losses at December 31, 2023.
+There were no investment securities available for sale with an allowance for credit losses at December 31, 2024 and 2023.

-At December 31, 2023 and 2022, investment securities available for sale with a carrying value of \$64,486 and \$24,169, respectively, were pledged to secure borrowings and public deposits and for other purposes required or permitted by law.
+At December 31, 2024 and 2023, investment securities available for sale with a carrying value of \$55,884 and \$64,486, respectively, were pledged to secure short-term borrowings and public deposits and for other purposes required or permitted by law.